sirleech/OKF-Documentation-Software/README.md

 If you are setting this up, and a section doesn't apply, don't include it at all (ie leave it out of the folder structure)

+## CLAUDE.md
+Always-loaded context

+The full documentation lives in /docs and is read on demand, but two files are auto-imported into every session so the contributor rules and the map of design-decision regression guards are always in context.
+Before changing any non-trivial subsystem read its ADR from the decisions index below — those files carry "don't reintroduce X" warnings for bugs that were already fixed once.

+## Imports
+@docs/03-development/coding-guidelines.md @docs/02-architecture/decisions/index.md

 ## Structure

 ```